mnabialek/laravel-quick-migrations/readme.md

 ## Cons

-You need to manually update dump whenever you add/change migrations.
+- You need to manually update dump whenever you add/change migrations.
 But assuming you are using tests it might be really worth it to spend < 1 minute for dumping fresh migrations to save hundreds of minutes.
+- After running tests in your database you have data you created during your tests.
+From my point of view, if you are using database for tests only you should not care much about it.
+But of course you can create command that will always remove everything from your database after completing tests if you really need it.

 ### Authors